timewave-computer/traverse/docs/semantic_storage_proofs.md

 Traverse extends traditional storage proofs with semantic metadata that captures the meaning of the proven data.
 These semantic proofs enable applications to make correct decisions based on the business logic significance of the storage values.

 **Core semantic types:**
-- `never_written`: Storage slot has never been modified from its default zero state
+- `NeverWritten`: Storage slot has never been modified from its default zero state
-- `explicitly_zero`: Storage slot was intentionally set to zero value
+- `ExplicitlyZero`: Storage slot was intentionally set to zero value
+- `Cleared`: Storage slot was previously non-zero but cleared
-- `valid_zero`: Storage slot contains zero due to legitimate state transitions
+- `ValidZero`: Storage slot contains zero as a valid operational state

 ## Architecture